MolSSI-MDI/MDI_QE/README.md

-# MDI Mechanic UNKNOWN report
+# MDI Mechanic QE report

-This repo presents test results for the MDI interface implementation in the UNKNOWN code.
+This repo presents test results for the MDI interface implementation in the QE code.

 To view the README.md offline, it is suggested that you use grip (i.e., `pip install grip`).